-Earlier this year, readers of USA Today voted on a selected group of twenty indoor water parks shortlisted by a panel of experts.
+Every year readers of USA Today vote on a select group of twenty indoor water parks shortlisted by a panel of experts.
 Aquatopia at Camelback Resort was once again voted the best indoor water park in North America.

-So this summer, my family took a road trip to the Poconos to see why it is repeatedly crowned the best place for indoor water thrills and family fun.
+So my family took a road trip to the Poconos to see why it is repeatedly crowned the best place for indoor water thrills and family fun.

 What Makes Aquatopia So Special?